 We intend to take the following further steps to tackle this issue during the coming financial year:

-♦ continued regular monitoring of our supply chain including review meetings focussed on policing compliance; and
+♦ continued regular monitoring of our supply chain including review meetings focussed on policing compliance;

-♦ continued focus on due diligence in relation to our business and supply chain and the use of Docusign.
+♦ continued focus on due diligence in relation to our business and supply chain; and

 Board Approval and Director’s Signoff

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the PGA European Tour group’s slavery and human trafficking statement for the financial year ending 31 December 2021.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the European Tour group’s slavery and human trafficking statement for the financial year ending 31 December 2022.

 This statement was approved by the Board on 26th June 2023 and is signed on the Board’s behalf and on behalf of PGA European Tour and its group companies.